-In honor of my birthday this year, I am sharing with you 5 Financial Decisions to Make by 30 (written by myself, 10 years experience in finance, and proofread by my husband – a CFA, who manages money for a living).
+In honor of my birthday this year, I am sharing with you 5 Financial Decisions to Make by 30 (written by myself, 10 years experience in finance, and proofread by my husband – a CFA, who works in wealth management).

 Contribute to your retirement fund: